-Along with the glamour side of modelling, we all seem to be aware of the darker side of professional modelling- they suffer from anorexia, bulimia, or take drugs on the side.
+Along with the glamour side of modeling, we all seem to be aware of the darker side of professional modeling- they suffer from anorexia, bulimia, or take drugs on the side.

-This again, depends from model to model.
-While some models do suffer from eating disorders and are into drugs, most models have to keep really fit and have good skin, which would not be possible with unhealthy eating habits or drug intake.
+This again depends from model to model.
+While some models do suffer from eating disorders and are into drugs, most models have to keep fit and have good skin, which would not be possible with unhealthy eating habits or drug intake.

-All in all, modelling is not for everyone, but you can make it work for yourself.
+All in all, modeling is not for everyone, but you can make it work for yourself.
 You just need to be yourself, because you are a diva!